1922 Auckland Rugby League season: Auckland rugby league news

+Club teams by grade participation

 Junior Management Committee

-The junior management committee elected for the season was L. Binns, J.S.
+The junior management committee elected for the season was Lewis Binns, J.S.
 White, K. Lippiatt, G.J.
 Flynn, W. Baskett, William Mincham, O.O.
 Riley, D.C.
 Adamson, W.E.
 Frost, Bill Davidson (Hon.
 Sec), A. Freeman (Chairman), G.H.
 Seagar, A.H.
 Te Mete, T.B.
 Carpenter, W. Dowle, G.F.
 Burgess, J. Curtis, F. Cleal, W. Boag, F. Kennedy.

 Carlaw Park

-At a pre-season meeting of the management committee it was discussed that Carlaw Park needed more ‘modern equipment’, and it was decided that “the establishment of more modern methods of dealing with the turf and the purchase of more efficient machinery shall be an early charge on the new season's funds”.
+At a pre-season meeting of the management committee it was discussed that Carlaw Park needed more 'modern equipment', and it was decided that "the establishment of more modern methods of dealing with the turf and the purchase of more efficient machinery shall be an early charge on the new season's funds".
 Sufficient money was made from gates at club and rep fixtures at Carlaw Park and the Auckland Domain to begin improvements on the ground at the conclusion of the season.

 New clubs and name changes

-The Auckland Rugby League accepted a new club named Mangere.
-They entered a team in the 2nd Grade.
+Maritime to Athletic

-The Maritime club also changed their name to ‘Athletic’.
+The Maritime club changed their name to 'Athletic'.
 Their club colours were also changed from red, white and blue to royal blue with a gold band.
 In 1926 they were to change their name again to Grafton Athletic.
-This was not to be confused with Grafton Athletic who had existed as a team from 1914–1920 under the leadership of Karl Ifwersen and were presently playing under the name of 'Fire Brigade'.
+This was not to be confused with Grafton Athletic who had existed as a team from 1914 to 1920 under the leadership of Karl Ifwersen and were presently playing under the name of 'Fire Brigade'.

+Richmond promoted to 1st grade

 Richmond Rovers applied for entry into the Senior A Grade competition and this was approved.
 This made the competition an even 8 teams meaning 4 matches per round and no byes.
 Unlike most previous seasons there were no byes, no defaults, and no postponed matches meaning 56 matches were played in total, easily the most in the competitions history.
 Richmond would go on to finish 7th with 3 wins and 11 losses.

+Ihumātao club enter

+On April 4 the ARL management committee reported that they had accepted the application of a new club called the "Central Mangere Club", and they would enter a team in the second grade.
+The team was however exclusively named "Ihumata" for their existence and were ostensibly a Māori football side.
+It was a misspelling of their area's Māori name and was corrected at a later date to Ihumātao.
+They were based in the Ihumātao area of Māngere and played most of their home games at the Mangere ground further towards the east.
+They only survived for two seasons with it likely that many of their players began playing for the preexisting Māngere United League Football Club such as Paul and Wilson junior.